1. Revision History

 The goal of this paper is to provide a single type,

-, from the core language.
-It’s a core language type that is incomplete by itself, much like
+, through the core language.
+It is a core language type that is incomplete by itself, much like

 .
 Additionally, a pointer to